RB Leipzig: 2006–2009: Negotiations with various clubs and founding

 Eventually, the plans were soundly rejected by club members.
-The company turned back to the former East Germany.
+The company began to reconsider the former East Germany.

-Leipzig was considered a most favourable place for an investment.
-The potential for establishing a new club in Leipzig seemed huge.
-The city had a rich history in football, being the meeting place for the founding of the DFB and the home of the first German national football champions, VfB Leipzig.
+Leipzig was considered a suitable place for an investment, with the city having a rich history in football, being the meeting place for the founding of the DFB and the home of the first German national football champions, VfB Leipzig.
 During East Germany's existence, local teams such as 1.
-FC Lokomotive Leipzig and its rival, BSG Chemie Leipzig, played at the highest level of the East German football league system, even on international level.
-The current state of football was, however, poor.
+FC Lokomotive Leipzig and its rival, BSG Chemie Leipzig, played at the highest level of the East German football league system, and even on the international level.
+The current state of football there was, however, poor.
 No team from the city had played in the Bundesliga since 1994, and no team had played in a professional league since 1998.
-The two best teams would soon both play in the Oberliga, and local football was plagued by fan violence.
+Its two best teams would soon play in the Oberliga, and local football was plagued by fan violence.
 The city hungered for top-level football.
 Leipzig had a population of around 500,000 inhabitants.
-The city thus had a considerable economic strength and fan potential.
-At the same time, there were no Bundesliga clubs within a wide area from the city, which further strengthened the possibility to attract sponsors and fans.
+The city thus had considerable economic strength and fan potential.
+At the same time, there were no Bundesliga clubs located anywhere near the city, which further strengthened the possibility of attracting sponsors and fans.

-In Leipzig, exemplary infrastructure could also be found.
-The city had a large airport, motorway connections and most importantly: a large modern football stadium.
-The Zentralstadion was a former 2006 FIFA World Cup venue and the second largest football stadium in the east of Germany, after the Olympiastadion in Berlin.
+Leipzig was fortunate to have a well-developed infrastructure, in the form of an international airport, motorway connections, and a suitable stadium.
+The Zentralstadion was a former 2006 FIFA World Cup venue and the second-largest football stadium in the east of Germany, after the Olympiastadion in Berlin.

-An investment in a club playing in one of the top divisions in Germany would have been a costly affair.
-From previous experiences, the company knew that the existing traditions of such club would be a disadvantage.
-It also knew that an investment in a club playing in one of the top divisions would meet legal difficulties.
-Such investment would thus be risky.
+An investment in a club playing in one of the top divisions in Germany would have been a costly affair for Red Bull.
+From previous experience, the company knew that the existing traditions of such a club would hinder success in the league.
+It also knew that an investment in a club playing in one of the top divisions would meet legal difficulties, making such an investment risky.
 Instead, the company found that a newly established club, designed for the company, would be the better option for an investment.
-In the beginning of 2009, Red Bull GmbH contacted the Saxony Football Association (SFV), to find out about the procedure to establish a new club in Saxony.
+Early in 2009, Red Bull GmbH contacted the Saxony Football Association (SFV), about the procedure to establish a new club in Saxony.